briancappello/micropython-custom-font/FONT_TO_PY.md

 [here](https://github.com/peterhinch/micropython-samples/blob/master/SSD1306/ssd1306_test.py).
 The detailed layout of the Python file may be seen [here](./DRIVERS.md).

-### Binary font files

-There is an option to create a binary font file, specified with a ``-b`` or ``--binary`` command line argument.
-In this instance the output filename must not have a ``.py`` extension.
-This is primarily intended for the e-paper driver in applications where the file is to be stored on the display's internal flash memory rather than using frozen Python modules.

-The technique of accessing character data from a random access file is slow and thus probably only applicable to devices such as e-paper where the update time is slow.

-Binary files currently support only the standard ASCII character set.
-There is no error character: the device driver must ensure that seeks are within range.
-Consequently the following arguments are invalid:

- * -s or --smallest
- * -l or --largest
- * -e or --errchar

 # Dependencies, links and licence

 The code is released under the MIT licence.
 It requires Python 3.2 or later.